 - Dial 711 for relay services

-To determine if the airline as your animal services, it is required that the animal follow the DOT (Department of Transportation) standards and the standards of Delta.
+To determine if the airline provides animal services, it is required that the animal follow the DOT (Department of Transportation) standards and the standards of Delta.
 Your service animal has to:

 - Be a trained and certified service dog for a person with a disability.
 If your service animal is in training, it won’t be accepted onboard.